The Writing Initiative for Service and Engagement (WISE)

 Resources for Designing a Service-Learning Course

-If you are a writing program administrator and/or an instructor interested in designing service-learning courses for your higher education institution based on the pedagogy of the WISE project, please download this resource guide.
+If you are a writing program administrator or an instructor interested in designing community-engaged courses for your higher education institution based on the pedagogy of the WISE project, please download this resource guide.